elamadoury/prednet_gol/README.md

 You can specify the number of GPUs on a multi-GPUs server by using the argument `num_gpus`.
 For example, to run prednet with the default parameters on 2 GPUs, you can use `python prednet/kitti_train_original.py --num_gpu=2`.

+You can also train a single layer prednet on the game of life dataset by using `python prednet/gol_train_one_layer.py` with the `num_gpus` argument.

+You can also train a single layer prednet on the game of life dataset by using:
+`python prednet/gol_train_one_layer.py` with the `num_gpus` argument.

 ### Testing